 Know How And Where To Refer

 - Know where to refer nationally, in Texas and in your area, your school or your community.

-- Texas Crisis Line Options – All MHMRs/LMHAs in Texas are required to provide a 24-hour crisis line for their service area (which may be a county or a region of counties) and these lines are required to be certified by the American Association of Suicidology.
-To find the number to the MHMR crisis line closest to you, log onto the DSHS website, http://www.dshs.texas.gov/mhsa-mh-help/.
+- Texas Crisis Line Options – To find the number to the MHMR crisis line closest to you, log onto the DSHS website, http://www.dshs.texas.gov/mhsa-mh-help/.

 - Other Local resources: hospitals, law enforcement, mobile outreach crisis teams.

-- If someone is in immediate risk, do not leave him or her alone.
-Call 911 for a mental health deputy or officer to transport a person and/or take the person to the nearest hospital emergency room.
+- If someone is at immediate risk, do not leave him or her alone.
+Call 911 for a mental health officer.

 Visit our Crisis Resource page for more information about local resources.

 How To Help Someone Who Is Threatening Suicide